AgrDataSci/ag5Tools/README.md

 # agera5
-## An R package for downloading and extracting data from the Copernicus AgERA5 dataset
+## Toolbox for downloading and extracting data from the Copernicus AgERA5 dataset

 ## Description

-The R package *agera5r* is a toolbox to download and extract data from the "Agrometeorological indicators from 1979 to present derived from reanalysis" dataset (aka AgERA5).
+The R package *agera5* is a toolbox to download and extract data from the "Agrometeorological indicators from 1979 to present derived from reanalysis" dataset (AgERA5).

 https://cds.climate.copernicus.eu/cdsapp#!/dataset/10.24381/cds.6c68c9bb?tab=overview